 d) Equity investments in Group companies, jointly-controlled entities and associates: this category recognises equity investments in Group companies, jointly-controlled entities and associates.
 These financial assets are measured at cost, less any accumulated impairment losses.
+However, if the Company held an investment in these entities before they were classified as a Group company, jointly controlled entity or associate, cost is deemed the carrying amount of that investment prior to the classification change.
+Prior measurement adjustments recognised directly in equity are kept in equity until the investments are derecognised.

-At yearend the Company determines whether there is any objective evidence that the carrying amount of these investments may not be recoverable, recognising any corresponding impairment losses, calculated as the difference between the investment's carrying amount and recoverable amount, deemed to be the higher of fair value less costs to sell and the present value of projected cash flows from the investment.
+At year-end the Company determines whether there is any objective evidence that the carrying amount of these investments may not be recoverable, recognising any corresponding impairment losses, calculated as the difference between the investment's carrying amount and recoverable amount, deemed to be the higher of fair value less costs to sell and the present value of projected cash flows from the investment.
 Unless better evidence is available, impairment of this type of asset is estimated based on the investee's equity, adjusted for any unrealised capital gains at the measurement date.
 Impairment losses and any subsequent reversals are recognised in the income statement in the year they arise.